replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 </tbody>
 </table>

-Status informers can reference on of several types of resource:
+Status informers can reference one of several types of resource:

 * Deployments
 * Stateful sets